Prof Julia Prest

 Research areas

 Julia Prest is Professor of French and Caribbean Studies.
 Prior to coming to St Andrews in 2009, she held academic positions at Yale University and at Jesus College, Oxford.
-She wrote her PhD at the University of Cambridge, having studied French and Music at the University of Birmingham.
+She wrote her PhD at Cambridge, having studied French and Music at the University of Birmingham.

 Current and Recent Research